vNZNaaxjiPcoUd/Notes/doc/howtokeephappy.md

-others on a deeper level and find joy in the richness of your emotional experiences by cultivating emotional intelligence you lay the foundation for a more fulfilling and harmonious life one where happiness isn't just a fleeting feeling but a lasting way of being chapter 20 living in alignment with the present moment in our fast-paced World many people spend their lives chasing happiness in the future or reliving moments from the past while it's natural to set goals and reflect on experiences true happiness lies in the present moment learning to live in the
+others on a deeper level and find joy in the richness of your emotional experiences by cultivating emotional intelligence you lay the foundation for a more fulfilling and harmonious life one where happiness isn't just a fleeting feeling but a lasting way of being \n ##chapter \n 20 living in alignment with the present moment in our fast-paced World many people spend their lives chasing happiness in the future or reliving moments from the past while it's natural to set goals and reflect on experiences true happiness lies in the present moment learning to live in the